-Satisfactory Academic Progress (SAP):

-Used to define successful completion of coursework to maintain eligibility for student financial aid.
+Satisfactory Academic Progress (SAP): Used to define successful completion of coursework to maintain eligibility for student financial aid.
+Students must maintain financial aid.
 Students must maintain established minimum standards in the areas of GPA, completion rate, and maximum time frame to be eligible for Federal Title IV funds (any of the federal student aid funds).
 Semester: An academic term within the academic school year typically lasting 16 weeks or the combination of both summer sessions typically lasting 10 weeks collectively.